lthp/2019_SingleCell/README.md

 4) Evaluation: Move the score files of the models from their respective "output_<modelname>" files and into "eval_scores".
 Run the "notebooks/find_best_epochs.ipynb" notebook to get a table of the scores and see the best performing epoch for each model.
-For each model, copy the gx1 of the best epoch along with gx1, x1 and x2 of epoch 0 to the "final_plots/chevrier/dataframes_for_plotting" folder
+For each model, copy the gx1 of the best epoch along with gx1, x1 and x2 of epoch 0 to the "final_plots/chevrier/dataframes_for_plotting" folder.
+To generate the tsne plots colored by batch and cell type, run "python visualisation_and_evaluation/generate_plots_chevrier.py"

 All of the runs will output for every model on every 50th epoch, the divergence score, entropy score, and silhoutte score, as well as the raw data-frames, values of the losses, and tsne and umap plots.

-To calculate combined scores of best epoch for comparison of models, run the file evaluation.ipynb (under the notebooks directory).